Nionim/VioChatBlock/README.md

 <p>All my projects are distributed absolutely free of charge, my only way of monetization is Boosty, which is optional to access my work.</p>

 <p>I do not support aggressive promotion of content created ONLY for money.
-I do not support this person's method of promotion -> [TG Channel - TMRTRSV](https://t.me/tmrtrsv_ch)</p>
+I do not support this person's method of promotion -> TG Channel - TMRTRSV -> https://t.me/tmrtrsv_ch</p>

 <p>Be kinder! :3</p>